Pep Guardiola

 Guardiola coached Barcelona until 2012

-He began with personnel changes, agreeing to the sale of certain players and signing new ones, like Gerard Piqué.
-The results were quick to show: Barcelona achieved a treble, winning the domestic cup, the league title, and the Champions League.
+He started with squad changes, approving the sale of some players while bringing in new ones, like Gerard Piqué.
+The results came quickly: Barcelona pulled off a treble, capturing the domestic cup, league title, and Champions League.
 In the latter, the team convincingly defeated Manchester United.

 FC Barcelona – The Guardiola System (2008-2012)